symfony-cmf/symfony-cmf-docs/book/installation.rst

     $ curl -sS https://getcomposer.org/installer | php
     $ sudo mv composer.phar /usr/local/bin/composer

-and then get the Symfony CMF code with it (this may take a while)
+and then get the Symfony CMF code with it (this may take a while):

 .. code-block:: bash